JJ/hoborg/text/text.md

 *revise and write*

 Think about the Tin Woodsman.
 Did you all read it?
-You didn't?
+Did you?
 Too old for it, Duke?
-Nobody did?
+Did anyone?
 Doesn't matter, because this Manuel was almost, but not quite, completely different from that.
-And not made of tin, either.
+And not made of tin either.

 Think now about a teakettle.
-You got it?
+Got it?
 That's it, thicker on the bottom and not so much on top.
 Yes, Count, we all know you served tea to royalty in your castle in Central Europe.
 Alright, south by southwest Europe.
 Whatever.
 You picture that, right?
 That would be a milk pail